kkKaan/reinforcement-learning-for-tsp/README.md

 3. Navigate to the project directory in your terminal.

+4. The program will read data from the "DistancesBetweenCities.csv" file (adjust path if necessary), apply the RL algorithm, and output the results.

-4. Compile the source files using the provided Makefile:
+5. Compile the source files using the provided Makefile:
     ```
-    make
+    make all
     ```

-5. Run the executable:
+6. Run the executable:
     ```
     ./main
     ```

-6. The program will read data from the "DistancesBetweenCities.csv" file (adjust path if necessary), apply the RL algorithm, and output the results.